GemmaButcher-dev/itscool-ms3/README.md

    #### Log In

-   * Within the log in page there is a log in form that takes a registered users username and password and directs them to the user dashboard upon login.
+   * Within the log in page there is a log in form that takes a registered users username and password.
+The user is notified of login status via a flash message.
    * The login page is accessible from the link in the nav bar, underneath the signup form and also appears after successfully logging out via the navbar log out link.
 ![screenshot](documents/readme/login.png)